Assassination of George I of Greece: Assassination

 At around 5:15 pm, (Note: Jean des Cars states that the assassination occurred at 6:30 pm, while Prince Christopher of Greece places it in the morning.
 However, other sources offer conflicting accounts of the timing.)
 Schinas shot the king point-blank in the back with a revolver.
-According to The New York Times, Schinas had concealed himself and quickly approached to shoot the king.
-Another account depicts him emerging from a Turkish café named Pasha Liman, intoxicated and disheveled, and firing at Georges I as he walked by.
-The bullet struck the king's heart, leading to his collapse.
+According to The New York Times, Schinas had concealed himself and quickly approached to shoot the King.
+Another account depicts him emerging from a Turkish café named Pasha Liman, intoxicated and disheveled, and firing at George I as he walked by.
+The bullet struck the King's heart, leading to his collapse.
 The monarch was then transported by carriage to the nearest military hospital, but he succumbed to his injuries before arrival, at the age of 67.

 The New York Times reported George I's last words: "Tomorrow, when I make my official visit to the battleship Goeben, it is the fact that a German battleship honors a Greek king here in Salonica that will fill me with happiness and satisfaction."
 However, the king's biographer, Captain Walter Christmas, reported his last words as follows: "Thank God, Christmas can now finish his work with a chapter to the glory of Greece, the Crown Prince, and the army."
 (Note: Reporting on the attack, the French newspaper Le Gaulois indicates that the two sentences were pronounced successively.)

 Alexandros Schinas did not attempt to escape and was immediately apprehended by Ioannis Frangoudis.
 Additional gendarmes quickly arrived from a nearby police station.
 Schinas reportedly asked the officers to protect him from the surrounding crowd.
 Prince Nicolas, George I's third son, was quickly informed of the event and rushed to the hospital.
 As the only member of the royal family present in Thessaloniki, he was the one who informed the new monarch of his father's death.
 Crown Prince Constantine was in Epirus at the time, commanding the army that had just taken Ioannina, with his brother, Prince Christopher.